Muhammad Muhsin

 word: guaranty.
 However, they have recently betrayed that name by acting in its

 exact opposite.
-We are now gravely harmed by them; and the bank's handlers are consistently being insincere and
+We are now gravely harmed by them, and the bank's handlers are consistently being insincere and

 dishonest to us.

-literally speaking, woke up and saw our cards being rejected in ALL the ATMs
+the decision.
+No one was forewarned or alerted in any way.
+We literally woke up and saw our cards being rejected at ALL the ATMs

 around.